SemanticComputing/pertti/README.md

 ## Dependencies:

-Notice that this project uses tensorflow 1.11, make sure to downgrade tensorflow to use this project or use it in it's own sandbox.
+Notice that this project uses tensorflow 1.11 (also install tensorflow-gpu: pip install tensorflow-gpu==1.14), make sure to downgrade tensorflow to use this project or use it in it's own sandbox.
 Some of the dependencies are added as a part of the installation.

 Install the following dependencies preferably in the given order: